 Don’t start with buying, but

+with looking.
 Take the time to see what Satsuma actually is or can be.
 Search on internet the catalogues of the well known auctionhouses like Sotheby’s and see what they have.
 Most likely, and not surprisingly of course you’ll find

 the better pieces here.
 At least it gives you an idea about good quality Satsuma, with an adequate description and an estimate of the value.
 Don’t buy anything before you have a rough idea about what is good and what is bad quality in Satsuma.
 And even